-It's time to bring the power of digital to cognitive health
+Bring the power of digital to cognitive care

 How long Alzheimer’s can be present before overt symptoms arise